alchemy-fullstack-js-spring-2019/solo-callbacks/1_callbacks.md

 * use `setTimeout` to fire a callback in 2 seconds
 * after two seconds print "OHHHH, callbacks?"
 * How would you make this happen after 1 second?
+ - Change the time to 1000ms
 * How would you make this happen every 1 second continually?
+ - use setInterval instead

 ## Wait a bit